Job hunting isn’t easy.

 Work hours are another non-negotiable, since they have a huge impact on your happiness and health.
 Workaholics, listen up: You want to work to live, not live to work.

-And I've got science on my side to proove it.
+And I've got science on my side to prove it.

 According to a report on job satisfaction published by Copenhagen’s Happiness Research Institute, work/life balance is one of the six key factors that contributes to job satisfaction.